wskraymond/algo/README.md

 >***Array/List***
 #### Circular Array
-- 189\.
-Rotate Array
+- 1752\.
+Check if Array Is Sorted and Rotated

 #### Cyclic Sort
-- 442\.
+- Cyclic Swap: 442\.
 Find All Duplicates in an Array

 #### Fast-slow Pointers
 - 142\.
 Linked List Cycle II